abderrahmane-laourf/bootstrab-website-ofppt/README.md

 -   **CSS3:** For styling and visual enhancements.
 -   **JavaScript:** For interactive elements and dynamic behavior (e.g., sticky header).
 -   **Bootstrap 4.5.2:** 📱 For responsive design, grid system, and pre-built components.
--   **jQuery 3.5.1:** 🧰 For DOM manipulation and simplified JavaScript interactions.
 -   **Popper.js 1.16.1:** 💬 For tooltip and popover functionality (used by Bootstrap).
 -   **Font Awesome:** <i></i> For icons in the footer.